“If you don’t toot your own horn, don’t complain that there’s no music.”

 When others ask what you’re doing at work these days, it’s the perfect opportunity to toot your own horn.
 Be prepared for those moments by mentally reviewing your latest accomplishments and current projects.
-Focusing on the work (rather than speaking directly about your strengths) will help you relax and start gushing about your achievements.
+Focusing on the work (rather than speaking directly about your strengths) will help you relax and brag tactfully about your achievements.

 Talk about your team

 If you’re a manager, gushing about your team’s accomplishments shows you’re a great leader.
 Having pride in your team is a virtue for any leader.
 You won’t feel as self-conscious while focusing on them, though you’re actually speaking to your own leadership skills.